Moonsong-Labs/storage-hub/pallets/providers/README.md

 The grace period is based on the total stake/capacity of the Storage Provider.
 In essence, the more stake a Storage Provider has, the longer the grace period.
 This is to avoid a high stake Storage Provider from being removed from the network prematurely.

 The runtime automatically processes any expired grace periods within the `on_poll` hook to ensure that the redundancy process is initiated as soon as possible.
 For every insolvent Storage Provider, an event is emitted to notify the network and also mark the Storage Provider as insolvent, rendering them unable to operate as a Storage Provider.
-Finally all the of the Storage Provider's stake is slashed and transfered to the treasury.
+Finally all of the Storage Provider's stake is slashed and transferred to the treasury.

 ### Ensuring Data Redundancy